 5] To give respite to the tax payers from this penalty assuring timely returns many new but poorly qualified, semi qualified, inexperienced trainee entrants & crooks will enter the field of tax practice & by rendering poor quality services & defective & wrong returns will create further chaos in the tax department & create trouble to all.

 HUMBLE REQUEST AND IMMEDIATE SUGGESTION TO THE GOVERNMENT:

 As it is every citizen of India is burdened fighting his own battle on many fronts & by invoking such coercive, punishing laws, please do not open another front for him.
 And please do not expect all of us to come on roads like farmers did, for their demands.
 I hope you understand that ,we have many more descent & legitimate ways to protest for our demand.
 So I humbly request not to test on our nerves & omit this section 234F from the act.
 I am sure Government is sensible enough to leave adamancy & also will not think to disappoint such a huge vote bank, who is contributing to the economy of the nation.
 I urge all my fellow brothers, professionals, advocates, tax practitioners, Institutes & association bodies to stand & fight united in whatever possible legal ways & means till the death of this SECTION 234F.

 I also appeal, urge, & request every citizen of India to share this letter of mine so as to reach to maximum possible citizens and government authorities, as fast as possible and make them aware of our plight & demand, so as IT WILL HELP us to kill the KILLER WHALE SECTION 234F Before it kills us all.

-C.A.
-VIJAY MUNGALE needs your help with “MINISTRY OF FINANCE: NEW SECTION 234F OF INCOME TAX INJUSTICE TO TAX PAYER”.
-Join C.A.
-VIJAY and 416 supporters today.
+Vijay Mungale needs your help with “MINISTRY OF FINANCE: NEW SECTION 234F OF INCOME TAX INJUSTICE TO TAX PAYER”.
+Join Vijay and 423 supporters today.